 Payment of Student Accounts

-Students may make advance payments to the University on their accounts for the coming year from their earnings during the spring and summer months.
+Students may make advance payments to the University on their accounts for the upcoming year from their earnings during the spring and summer months.
 Funds are held in trust until classes begin and may be withdrawn or transferred by the students.

 Alternatively, students may choose to arrange private financing for educational expenses through one of several private lenders.
 The Office of Financial Aid is able to provide information about such lenders.

 Unpaid Student Accounts

 Students who are delinquent in the settlement of any of their accounts with the University forfeit University privileges, including class attendance, housing, and food.
 Students whose accounts are not paid in full or otherwise provided for are not issued official transcripts or permitted to register for a new semester.
 Diplomas are not issued and no official transcripts of credit will be issued until all financial obligations have been cleared.

 A service charge of 1.5% or $30, whichever is greater, is added to any unpaid balance in the student account as of the last working day of each month.

 GI Bill® Chapter 31 and Chapter 33 Delayed Payment Policy and Overpayment Policy